alex-mcgovern/react-pokedex/README.md

     open ~/.zshrc
     ```

-2. Add this line: (substituting in your new Github personal access token)
+2. Add this line: (substituting in your token)

     ```shell
     export FONTAWESOME_TOKEN={TOKEN}